Abhismoothie/NBC_Tomato/README.md

 Ensure that the necessary libraries and packages are installed in your Python environment.
 Import required libraries.

-The program takes a filename as input and uses the built-in csv module to read the contents of the file.
+The program takes a filename as input and uses the built-in csv (rt_reviews.csv) module to read the contents of the file.

 Import the necessary libraries at the beginning of the script and use the code given in notebook on this link -